"It's never too late to be what you might have been." ~ George Eliot

 Many of my clients who are considering a career transition or reinvention have never taken the time to evaluate their skills, values, interests, and other parameters that are important to them in their life and work.

-Before you can change careers or transition to a new field, you must go back to the basics - knowing who you are, and mapping out a strategy for a transition that fits who you are.
+To change careers or transition to a new field, you must go back to the basics -- knowing who you are, and mapping out a strategy for a transition that fits who you are.

 This is where self-assessment fits in.
 I like to refer to it as "self-exploration" and not "self-assessment," which frankly sounds too clinical.